Explore the Convenience and Competitive Rates of Dealership Finance Options

 Understand what you can afford and have realistic expectations before you start looking for a vehicle or discussing finance.
 It’s very easy to walk out of a dealership having made an emotional commitment rather than a sound financial one.

-Dealer Finance FAQs
+FAQs

 Yes, there are additional costs to consider such as mandatory insurance premiums and registration fees to facilitate the transfer of ownership.
 Stamp duties are levied by the Australian government which are once off taxes payable on transfer of ownership and the amount is calculated on the purchase value of the vehicle.

-If I decide on dealership finance, are there specific questions I should ask?
+If I decide on dealership finance are there specific questions I should ask?

 Any dealership will hold security over the vehicle until paid for in full.
 You are therefore obligated to repay your loan upon the sale of the vehicle.
 You can ask for details on how to make the final settlement payment from your financer.